Masala Omelette

 How To Make Indian Omelette

-Break 2 eggs in a medium-sized mixing bowl.
+Break 2 large eggs in a medium-sized mixing bowl.
 Whisk them well using a wire whisk or a fork.
 Set them aside.

 Heat 1 tablespoon butter in an 8-inch non-stick frying pan over medium heat.